microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 TOCTitle: devcontainer CLI
 PageTitle: Installing and working with the devcontainer CLI
 ContentId: 8946213d-716e-41ca-955f-944a41c70353
-MetaDescription: Documentation on using the VS Code devcontainer command line interface with the Visual Studio Code Remote - Containers extension
+MetaDescription: Documentation on using the VS Code development container (devcontainer) command line interface with the Visual Studio Code Remote - Containers extension
 DateApproved: 3/3/2022
 ---
-# Development container command line interface
+# Development container CLI

 When we refer to a command line interface (CLI) for development containers, there are two varieties: